rajat19/torrent-crawler/readme.md

 - Open PR for the torrent-crawler
 - You can fork my repo and edit the python script as you like

 ---
+### Fixes todo
+- Fix details of some movies (was not getting extracted)
+- Remove empty links

+---
 ### Work To Do
 - Search for movies directly from console
 - Sort movies based on genre/rating/old/new etc
-- Fix details of some movies (was not getting extracted)